Ouranosinc/scen_workflow_afr/README.md

 The following features are currently being implemented:
 - compatibility with gridded data (not only at a station);
-- generation of maps for climate variables (interpolation).
+- generation of maps for climate variables (interpolation);
+- implementation of parallel processing for computationally expensive steps;
+- conversion of NetCDF to .csv and .geotiff files.

 ## Contributing
 This is a private development that is being used in production by climate services specialists.
 If you're interested in participating to the development, want to suggest features or report bugs, please leave us a message on the [issue tracker](https://github.com/Ouranosinc/scen_workflow_afr/issues).